szymonmichalski/starid-1/docs/comments.md

 given an input image of a star pattern, output an integer identifying the star at the center using methods based on geometry, pairs, triangles, etc. the transformation from the input x to the output y is rather direct and deterministic, but noise in the input complicates things. in particular, loss of angular resolution due to position quantization is effectively a large noise source.

+**triangles**

+find star triangles in the image, and candidate stars that meet the constraints implicit within the triangle. these constraints are effectively the rules for candidate stars. for example, if a triangle consists of star pairs ab and bc, then the third side is ac.